The Best Soul Food Style Candied Sweet Potatoes

 Growing up on sweet potatoes as a kid in the 90’s

-And when we’d ask for more my parents would say, “You’re not getting anymore til you finish the rest of your food”!
+When we asked for more, my parents would say, “You’re not getting anymore til you finish the rest of your food!”
 Lol!
-Them good ole candied sweet potatoes were definitely an incentive to finish our plate.
+Their good ole candied sweet potatoes were an incentive to finish our plate.

-And you know what’s funny… my parents didn’t see them as vegetables because they were sweet.
-So when they made candied sweet potatoes for dinner they would still serve it with a green vegetable on the side.
+And you know what’s funny?
+My parents didn’t see them as vegetables because they were sweet.
+So when they made candied sweet potatoes for dinner, they would still serve them with a green vegetable on the side.
 Lol!

-That’s probably because they taste just like a warm sweet potato pie which is why Im going to say this before getting into the ingredients you’ll need, COOK ALOT!
+That’s probably because they taste just like a warm sweet potato pie, so I will say this before getting into the ingredients: You’ll need to COOK ALOT!
 Lol!
-Just to be on the safe so ok?
+Just to be on the safe side, okay?

-Because Im almost certain you’re gonna want 2nds… 3rds…. and 4ths and have people asking for more!
+I say this because I’m almost certain you’ll want second, third, and fourths and have people asking for more!
 LMBO!
-Let me talk about the ingredients I like to use, why I use them, and what they do for the dish.
+Let me talk about the ingredients I like, why I use them, and what they do for the dish.

 Cookware & utensils you’ll need: